-Clinical use cases.
-Telehealth may be able to address a range of clinical use cases for rural communities, including disaster-specific care (e.g., triaging potential COVID-19 patients), time-sensitive emergencies (e.g., telestroke services), and access to ongoing primary and specialty care (e.g., wellness visits).
-However, telehealth cannot replace all in-person services (e.g., administering immunizations).

-Geographic distance and travel.
-Telehealth may reduce barriers to access care due to long distances from healthcare facilities and lack of transportation.

-Telehealth technology and capacity for communication.
-Telehealth capacity may be limited by provider and patient access to software and hardware that allows for participation in telehealth visits (e.g., access to a video-enabled device with capacity to run a Health Insurance Portability and Accountability Act [HIPAA]-compliant platform).
+- Clinical use cases.
+Telehealth may be able to address a range of clinical use cases for rural communities, including disaster-specific care (e.g., triaging potential COVID-19 patients), timesensitive emergencies (e.g., telestroke services), and access to ongoing primary and specialty care (e.g., wellness visits).
+However, telehealth cannot replace all in-person services (e.g., administering immunizations). - Geographic distance and travel.
+Telehealth may reduce barriers to accessing care due to long distances from healthcare facilities and lack of transportation. - Telehealth technology and capacity for communication.
+Telehealth capacity may be limited by provider and patient access to software and hardware that allows for participation in telehealth visits (e.g., access to a video-enabled device with capacity to run a Health Insurance Portability and Accountability Act [HIPAA]-compliant platform). - Broadband issues.

-Broadband issues.
 Video visits may be challenging in some areas due to limited broadband access; in these areas, audio-only visits may be a feasible option for telehealth services.
 Text interventions may also be able to play a role in supporting healthcare services.
 Advances in internet infrastructure (e.g., satellite internet) may expand broadband internet access in rural areas.
-Local institutions (e.g., libraries) may also serve as community hubs that can provide broadband service in a central location.

-Basic computer literacy and training.
-Both patients and providers should have basic computer literacy to participate in telehealth visits.
-Computer literacy training programs may be helpful in this area.
-For some patients who are not comfortable with technology, it may be helpful to connect them with a caregiver who can provide technical assistance to use telehealth visits.
+Local institutions (e.g., libraries) may also serve as community hubs that can provide broadband service in a central location. - Basic digital literacy and training.
+Both patients and providers should have basic digital literacy to participate in telehealth visits.
+Digital literacy training programs may be helpful in this area.
+For some patients who are not comfortable with technology, it may be helpful to connect them with a caregiver who can provide technical assistance to use telehealth visits. - System-wide care coordination.

-System-wide coordination.
 Different providers must have access to interoperable technology and information to enable coordinated patient care.
 Patients may also receive care through multiple types of systems (e.g., some pediatric chronic care is conducted through the school system); health records should be shared between these different systems, which will provide health professionals with the information needed for effective care.
 Health information exchanges (HIEs) can be an important resource if telehealth records are integrated into an institution's electronic health records (EHRs).
-Telehealth providers should also be able to connect patients with in-person local resources (e.g., emergency medical services) for immediate assistance.
+Note that care coordination should span beyond the limits of a single health system (e.g., community-wide coordination).
+Telehealth providers should also be able to connect patients with in-person local resources (e.g., emergency medical services, community health workers) for immediate assistance.